 - The comments are communicated to authors without editing.
 Such communication is important to improve the manuscript.
 The paper is not accepted until reviewers are satisfied with the explanation of authors.

 If the reviewer is unable to keep up the commitment, the editorial board reserves the right to exclude him/her from the panel of IJWE without any prior notice.

 Peer Review Policy for Editors, Employees, or Editorial Board Members

-IJWE holds the same peer-review policy for reviewers & editors submitting their work to the journal as we have for other authors.
+IJWE holds the same peer-review policy for Employees, or Editorial Board Members submitting their work to the journal as we have for other authors.
 The major issue in such circumstances is that the editor may come up with conflicts of interest whether he/she should submit to their own journal or not.
-To make the review process unbiased and transparent, we prefer assigning 2-3 reviewers for the manuscript with at least 1 of them being an external reviewer (not associated with the editorial board).
+To minimize all biases in the peer review process, the manuscript is assigned to the associate editor (without names or any identifiable/affiliated information), which is then sent out to 2-3 independent reviewers.